invisiblek/mata_docs/index.rst

 If Android fails to boot it will switch *back* to the previous slot so that the next reboot will be back on the current, working, slot.

-.. _header-n4958:
+.. _header-n5913:

 Installing LineageOS
 ====================

-You will need to flash TWRP, which can be found here: https://goo.gl/BRpaci Flash it to the **boot** partition with fastboot.
+You will need to flash TWRP, the latest can be found here: https://goo.gl/zruWHi Flash it to the **boot** partition with fastboot.

 Invisiblek's Lineage builds can be found here: https://updater.invisiblek.org/mata